-- Bring the medication to the school office in the original container. - The medication must be accompanied by a completed, signed physician order form that is also signed by the parent.
+- The parent must bring the medication to the school office in the original container. - The medication must be accompanied by a completed, signed physician order form that is also signed by the parent.
 The required form can be found under the 'current families' tab on the Grace School website.